vinaytheprogrammer/temp-typescriptBMS/src/planning.md

 and Implement genrics on BookManager Class so that this class operation can be utilised for  Printed Book, E-Book, Magazine and Research Paper Class Models

+//------------------------------------------------

+creating a Book.html file where add, edit and delete book and other basic functionality and there is Main.ts in which i had created object of FetchBook.ts file where a class is exported and there is a BookManagerG.ts class which consist genrics functionality for add edit delete book which is a abstract class and